Lonise/rsschool-cv/cv.md

 * Phone: 89829921785

 ## Summary
-I tried two times to take courses at EPAM on the Front-end.
+Tried to become Front-end twice.
 First time just getting to know CSS.
 It was terrible.
 The second time the epidemiological situation ruined everything.
 It is my third attempt.
 I really like Front-end.
 This is very interesting!
 Solving tasks and learning new things every day is great.
-My goal is to become a Front-end and get a job at EPAM.
+My goal is to become a Front-end developer.
 I want to become a professional!
 \
 **Personal qualities:** communicable, responsible, hardworking, punctual, purposeful, stress-resistant,  good team worker, *never give up*.